-Prior to the business combination, no executive officer received any cash compensation for services rendered to us.
-Following the business combination, HighPeak Energy Employees, Inc. employs our executive officers and, effective as of the business combination, we began compensating our executive officers, directors and employees through HighPeak Energy Employees, Inc. Because we did not employ any employees prior to the business combination, there is no compensation to report for the portion of the preceding fiscal year prior to such business combination.
-Consequently, the disclosures below report the compensation of our named executive officers for the period beginning on the Closing of the business combination and ending on December 31, 2020.
+Prior to the HighPeak business combination, no executive officer received any cash compensation for services rendered to us.
+Following the HighPeak business combination, HighPeak Employees, Inc. ("HighPeak Employer") employs our executive officers and, effective as of the HighPeak business combination, we began compensating our executive officers, directors and employees through HighPeak Employer.
+Because we did not employ any employees prior to the HighPeak business combination, there is no compensation to report for the portion of the preceding fiscal year prior to such business combination.
+Consequently, the disclosures below report the compensation of our named executive officers for the period beginning on the Closing of the HighPeak business combination and ending on December 31, 2020.

 We are currently considered a smaller reporting company for purposes of the SEC's executive compensation disclosure rules.
 In accordance with such rules, we are required to provide a Summary Compensation Table and an Outstanding Equity Awards at Fiscal Year End Table, as well as limited narrative disclosures.
-Further, our reporting obligations extend only to the individuals serving as our CEO, and our two other most highly compensated executive officers.
-For the period ended December 31, 2020, our "Named Executive Officers" were:
+Further, our reporting obligations extend only to the individuals serving as our chief executive officer, and our two other most highly compensated executive officers.
+For the fiscal year ended December 31, 2020, our "Named Executive Officers" were: